Owner

 Tip

 Does your organisation refer to your purchase orders and subcontracts as 'contracts'?
 For English-speaking audiences, Procore can be configured to use an English dictionary that changes the Point-of-View (POV) for Procore from a 'Main Contractor' to an 'Owner'.
 When you are implementing Procore, we recommend talking to your Procore point of contact to see if setting up this dictionary would be right for your team.
 Procore's owner dictionary is only be enabled when requested by your company's Procore Administrator.
-To learn more, see What tool names and terms are different in Procore for main contractors, owners and speciality contractors?
+To learn more, see What tool names and terms are different in Procore for main contractors, owners and speciality contractors?Purchase Orders

 In Procore, a Purchase Order (PO) is a documented financial commitment that details the types, quantities and agreed-upon prices for products or services.
-As part of the procurement process, purchase orders are created by a 'buyer' (for example, a project owner) and issued to a 'seller' (for example, a main contractor, subcontractor or speciality contractor) to cover the cost of a contract.
+As part of the procurement process, purchase orders are created by a 'buyer' (for example, a project owner) and issued to a 'seller' (for example, a main contractor, Speciality Contractor or speciality contractor) to cover the cost of a contract.
 Once accepted by the 'seller,' a purchase order represents an agreement between the two parties.

 To learn more, see Create a Purchase Order.